 Neurology never comes up when professionals talk DOMS.
 It’s really not on anyone’s radar, but it should be.

-We’ve established that DOMS isn’t likely a direct result of microtrauma or metabolic stress.
-It is obviously more complicated than it seems on the surface, and nothing demonstrates that more clearly than an 2011 study, which showed that it can actually spread — probably via a neurological mechanism — to adjacent muscles groups that were not exercised at all.39 I have wondered if non-local soreness could be related to a similar phenomenon, non-local muscle fatigue (NLMF) — that is, fatigue in the muscles you did not exercise.40 It’s not clear that such a thing actually happens,41 but it’s possible.
+We’ve established that DOMS isn’t likely a direct result of microtrauma or metabolic stress, and inflammation is either absent or “it’s complicated.”
+Nothing demonstrates that more clearly than an 2011 study, which showed that it can actually spread — probably via a neurological mechanism — to adjacent muscles groups that were not exercised at all.39 I have wondered if non-local soreness could be related to a similar phenomenon, non-local muscle fatigue (NLMF) — that is, fatigue in the muscles you did not exercise.40 It’s not clear that such a thing actually happens,41 but it’s possible.
 (I have my eye on you, NLMF, you weirdo.)

 The biology of pain is never really straightforward, even when it appears to be.